Best Photos for Cross Stitch: What Works (And What Doesn't)

 What struggles:

 Recommended approach: Landscapes often work better as stylized interpretations than photo-realistic conversions.
 Consider reducing to 12-20 colors and embracing the simplified aesthetic.
+Gathered regularly publishes landscape and nature patterns that demonstrate how skilled designers simplify complex scenes — worth studying if you're trying to understand what makes a converted landscape work.

 Text and logos